We Know How Much You Love Them, And We Share Your Love.

 For All Student Rules & Information, Please Read Student Handbook.

 Gifts of Love

-We all love gifts and we know your children do too, so why not surprise them with some mail?
+We all love gifts, and we know your children do too.
+Why not surprise them with some mail?

 Parents send all types of gifts, such as: flowers, handwritten letters, snacks & sweets, gift baskets, gift cards & money… and if you really want to make an impression, some parents even have cake for the whole campus to celebrate a birthday (hint)!

 Here's Where to Mail Your Surprise: